Western India

 Photo: Anunandusg, CC BY-SA 3.0.

-Mumbai, earlier known as Bombay, is the largest city in India and the capital of the state Maharashtra.
+Mumbai, formerly known as Bombay, is one of the largest cities in India and the capital of the state Maharashtra.
 A cosmopolitan metropolis, Mumbai was built on seven islands on the Konkan coastline which over time were joined to form the island city of Bombay.

 Ahmedabad